TheMastro-11/Tezos-Contracts/README.md

 * The great availability of the developers in the Telegram group.

 Once I took the hand then the realization of several usecases was quite simple.
 (See the folders above)

+Compared to the classic Python requires strong typing, which can result in a pros or cons depending on your writing method.

 **Pro**:
 * Keep several SCs within the same file.